Temidayo24/FrontEnd_practice/README.md

 This repository is dedicated to my Front-end projects.
-I will be using it to practice my HTML, CSS, and JavaScrip.
+I will be using it to practice my HTML, CSS, and JavaScript.